PsuAstro528/Fall2025/tips/roar/exiting.md

 When you're all done with a lab (or just done for now):
 - Save all changes to notebooks (Ctrl+S)
 - Commit any changes to your repository, consider pushing those commits to GitHub.
-- Close browser tabs for your Pluto session and the Jupyter tab.
+- Close all browser tabs for your Pluto notebooks(s) and/or the Jupyter Lab session.
 - Go back to the "My Interactive Sessions" tab in the Lynx Portal, click "Delete" for this session and confirm.